Can You Use A Wye For Venting?

 Wet venting is often used in commercial establishments or small residential areas with limited plumbing spaces.
 With careful planning, it can be cost-effective, safe, and effective.

-Check out this video below for a full explanation of how a wet vent system works.
+Check out this video for a full explanation of how a wet vent system works:

 Wrapping Up

-Thank you very much for reading through.
-We hope this article gave you an idea of how to use a wye fitting for your plumbing system.
+We hope this article has given you an idea of how to use a wye fitting for your plumbing system.

-For more readings on plumbing and HVAC systems, you can read further with these articles below.
+For more readings on plumbing and HVAC systems, check out these articles: